Doctors Note Logo

 • If you've had the experience that "antibiotics didn't cure my chronic skin rash hives," know you're not alone—and there are targeted therapies that can help.

-To better understand your specific symptoms and get guidance on next steps, try Ubie's free AI-powered Chronic Urticaria symptom checker tool today.
+To better understand your specific symptoms and get personalized guidance on next steps, take Ubie's free AI symptom checker today.

 Always consult your healthcare provider before starting or stopping any medication.
 If you experience any life-threatening or serious symptoms, seek medical attention immediately.